IG-Group/ig-fix-otc-trading-example/README.md

 This is a example java application that sends an order to the IG FIX OTC Trading API.

-The application can be run by a counter party who has been allocated an IG FIX OTC session.
+The example can be run by a counter party who has been allocated an IG FIX OTC session.

 This example application is an initiator for the FIX connection.
 Once the session is logged on to IG's FIX API, it immediately sends a `NewOrderSingle` message.
 It is listening for response messages and once an ExecutionReport or PositionReport is received it will log the incoming messages and log "Received execution report for client order: XYZ order status: X" or "Received position report for client order: XYZ on account: ABC"